AlexandrosKap/momo/todo/modules.md

 A file to track modules.

-A module is considered complete when there is nothing else to add to it and it has tests.
+A module is considered complete when no major functionality is missing and it has tests.

 ## Considered Complete

 * [x] momo/color
 * [ ] momo/dialogue
 * [x] momo/grid
+* [ ] momo/vector

 ## Comments